Right Arrow

 Key operational vulnerabilities

-Inventory accuracy failures: When website inventory does not match physical stock, it creates discrepancies that fraudsters exploit.
+1. Inventory accuracy failures: When website inventory doesn't match physical stock, it creates discrepancies that fraudsters exploit.
 Perpetrators may claim they collected items that were never in stock, leading to chargeback disputes that are difficult to refute without precise evidence.

-Staging area blind spots: Orders are often staged in high-traffic backrooms or dedicated zones.
-Without strict access control, these areas become prime targets for internal theft or "grab-and-go" theft by unauthorized personnel.
+2. Staging area blind spots: Orders are often staged in high-traffic backrooms.
+Without strict access control, these areas become prime targets for internal theft.

-Handoff documentation gaps: The most critical vulnerability occurs at the point of transfer.
-Many retailers verify identity by simply asking for a name, without checking ID or capturing a signature.
-This lack of documentation makes it hard to defend against "did not receive" claims.
+3. Handoff documentation gaps: The most critical vulnerability occurs at the point of transfer.
+Many retailers verify identity by simply asking for a name, without checking ID.

-Curbside payment risks: In curbside models, payments are sometimes processed vehicle-side using mobile POS devices.
-This environment lacks the controlled security of a fixed register, increasing the risk of chargebacks and payment fraud.
+4. Curbside payment risks: Payments processed vehicle-side using mobile POS devices lack the controlled security of a fixed register.

 Emerging fraud typologies targeting curbside and BOPIS

-As retailers harden their physical storefronts, criminals have pivoted to exploiting the ambiguity of hybrid fulfillment.
+As retailers harden their physical storefronts, criminals pivot to exploiting the ambiguity of hybrid fulfillment.
 Understanding these specific fraud types is the first step in guarding these hybrid fulfillment models against fraud and theft.

 Returns fraud and "friendly fraud"